-5. After the use of the Family Centre it must be left in a clean and tidy condition with all furniture and equipment (including kitchen crockery) left in the same position as at the commencement of the hiring and the hirer must ensure that all lights are turned out, and all doors and windows properly secured.
+5. After the use of the Family Centre it must be left in a clean and tidy condition with floors swept as necessary and all furniture and equipment (including kitchen crockery) left in the same position as at the commencement of the hiring and the hirer must ensure that all lights are turned out, and all doors and windows properly secured.
 Please empty bins in the appropriate bins in the car park (Green bin takes food and cardboard; Blue bin takes paper, glass, and plastics; Black bin goes to land fill).
 The User needs to include adequate time in the booking period for this clearing up.
 We recommend 30 minutes for parties with up to 15 children and 60 minutes if 30 or more children.
 The User needs to include adequate time in the booking period for setting up at the start of the booking.

 6. The User agrees that the church accepts no responsibility for injury or loss to person or property arising out of the use of the Family Centre apart from such injury or loss which arises from the church’s responsibility for the general maintenance of the Family Centre and the User will keep the church indemnified against any claims for which the church is not responsible.
 The User is responsible for having their own public liability insurance, and if they work with children and/or vulnerable adults, having their own Safeguarding policy and undertaking their own DBS checks.
 The User is responsible for supervising any children present, both in the lobby, kitchen and the room(s) hired.

 7. The User has a responsibility to notify the church of any defect in the Family Centre or in any of the church’s furniture or other equipment in the Family Centre.